DarioBernardo/MachineLearning/README.md

 Machine Learning library by Dario Bernardo

 This repository contains a set of algorithms and tests units that I wrote in Java.
+The linear algebra operations are optimised using JBLAS library, a fast library for GPU based computations.
+The algorithms implemented at the moment are:

 - Logistic regression (with gradient descent)
 - Neural network (with gradient descent)